Canadian hockey bible picks Los Angeles Kings to beat Edmonton Oilers. Hmm - ExBulletin

 I’ll say this: The Edmonton Oilers of the first half of the NHL season would have lost to the Kings.
 It may not have been close.

-That Oilers team had an excellent offense from Connor McDavid, Leon Draisaitl, Ryan Nugent-Hopkins and Zach Hyman, especially on power play, but the penalty kicks were bad to horrific and it got a lot of chances from 5 alarms, shots that go in about a third of the time.
+That Oilers team had an excellent offense from Connor McDavid, Leon Draisaitl, Ryan Nugent-Hopkins and Zach Hyman, especially on power play, but the penalty kicks were bad to atrocious and it got a lot of 5-alarm chances, shots that go in about a third of the time.

 In the first 41 games of the year, Edmonton conceded 281 5-alarm shots, 6.9 per game.